From humble beginnings, Dubai Duty Free has grown into one of the biggest travel retail operator in the world, with

 In 2015, Dubai Duty Free recorded 27 million sales transactions, an average of 74,000 per day, across Dubai International Airport and Al Maktoum International in Dubai South.

-Employing over 6,000 people, it has consistently raised the benchmark for airport retailing and it continues to grow.
+Employing over 6,000 people, the operation has consistently raised the benchmark for airport retailing and it continues to grow.
 Dubai Duty Free currently operates some 34,000 square metres of retail space at Dubai International Airport, including the recently opened Concourse D. The new Concourse is a modern, state-of-the-art airside facility that will serve up to 100 international airlines and 18 million passengers annually and is reached via an elevated rail system.
 Concourse D takes Dubai Duty Free to an all new level, with a bright and spacious customer-friendly retail space centrally located close to a range of restaurants and the departure gates.

 In addition to its retail operation, Dubai Duty Free operates a Leisure Division which includes The Irish Village, Century Village, Dubai Duty Free Tennis Stadium, home to the Dubai Duty Free Tennis Championships and The Jumeirah Creekside Hotel.
 To date, Dubai Duty Free has received over 500 awards which bear testimony to the operation’s retail success including being named the “Best Duty Free Shopping in the Middle East” for the 15th consecutive year at Business Traveler Middle East Awards held recently in Dubai.
 Other recent awards include the “Airport Travel Retailer of the Year”, and “Global Airport Retailer” presented at the DFNI Awards in London in April.